Quandre Mosely: Seattle Seahawks

-Mosely worked out for the Philadelphia Eagles before signing with the Seattle Seahawks practice squad.
+Mosely worked out for the Philadelphia Eagles before being signed to the practice squad of the Seattle Seahawks on August 31, 2022.
 He was released on October 4.

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 On October 12, 2022, Mosely was signed to the Tampa Bay Buccaneers practice squad.
 He was released on November 29.

 New England Patriots

 On December 5, 2022, Mosely was signed to the New England Patriots practice squad.
 He signed a reserve/future contract on January 10, 2023.
+He was waived on August 27, 2023.